Search results (41)

 Relative lack of Spring rainfall triggers water scarcity alert

-where the hottest day of the year reached or exceeded 25.0°C on 29 May or later.
+the hottest day of the year reached or exceeded 25.0°C on 29 May or later.
 This spring we saw 25.1°C at Porthmadog on 30 May.
 In contrast eight springs since 2000 have seen temperatures reach or exceed 25.0°C before the end of April.
-Compared with the average between 1991 and 2020, Northern
+Compared with the average between 1991 and 2020, Northern Ireland saw

 -